-Foel Fadian by Glaslyn caught my eye on the map - 564 metres and it occurred to me that I had walked right past it many times when striding up ‘the big climb’ after the first checkpoint on the Cross Wales Walk but I hadn’t realised that there was a trig point.
+Foel Fadian, which is in the Cambrian Mountains, almost directly north of Pumlumon, is by Glaslyn and caught my eye - 564 metres and it occurred to me that I had walked right past it many times when striding up ‘the big climb’ after the first checkpoint on the Cross Wales Walk, but I hadn’t realised that there was a trig point.
 This would be an opportunity to go up a little further and get even better views.
 So, a circular route planned from Aberhoson as follows: bit of the Glyndwr’s way - where I would be looking across the valley to the Cross Wales route, then a diversion to the trig point, back down past Glaslyn, towards Bugeilyn and past Llyn Cwm-byr, taking a bridleway back down the steep slopes to Aberhosan.
 In short – up, up, up and up............. down, down, down and down.

 I had a beautiful start from Aberhosan, immediately taking a bridle way down into a pretty wooded area with a stream and a very, very slippery bridge (would have been better to cross the stream I think).
 Then ‘the climb’ more or less began here, going through a farm - a farm that I straight away recognised – the egg sandwich stop!
 And there, to greet me, was that lovely sheep dog who had nicked my sandwich (read my last blog to know what I’m talking about).
 Not sure if the dog remembered me but he didn’t ask if I had brought more sandwiches.